carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-4.md

 At this point, each of the necessary Toy operations provide a mechanism by which to infer their output shapes.
-The ShapeInferencePass will operate on functions: it will run on each Function in isolation.
-MLIR also supports general [OperationPasses](../../PassManagement.md#operation-pass) that run on any isolated operation (i.e. other function-like operations), but here our module only contains functions, so there is no need to generalize to all operations.
+The ShapeInferencePass will operate on functions: it will run on each function in isolation.
+MLIR also supports general [OperationPasses](../../PassManagement.md#operation-pass) that run on any isolated operation, but here our module only contains functions, so there is no need to generalize to all operations.

 Implementing such a pass is done by creating a class inheriting from `mlir::OperationPass<FuncOp>` and overriding the `runOnOperation()` method.